 Internal bank fraud can also take the same form as fraud committed at other organizations.
 For instance, someone in the payroll department could start generating checks for a fake employee.
 Or someone in the accounting department could start issuing payments to a fraudulent vendor.

-Red Flags for Internal Bank Fraud
+10 Red Flags of Internal Bank Fraud

 1. Multiple customer complaints about incorrect balances